The Worlds Ahead Lecture: Peter L. Scher

-Peter L. Scher is Chairman of the Washington, D.C. region for JPMorgan Chase & Co., serving as the firm’s senior executive in the region.
-In addition, he serves as the Global Head of Corporate Responsibility.
+Peter L. Scher is Chairman of the Mid-Atlantic region for JPMorgan Chase & Co. and the firm’s Global Head of Corporate Responsibility.

-Scher oversees a number of global functions for the firm, including Government Relations and Public Policy, Global Philanthropy, the Office of Nonprofit Engagement, and the offices of Sustainable Finance.
-He is Chairman of the JPMorgan Chase Foundation, one of the largest corporate foundations in the United States.
-Scher led the development of several of the firm’s flagship programs, including the $150 million investment in Detroit’s revitalization.
+Scher oversees a number of global functions for the firm, including Government Relations and Public Policy, Philanthropy, Sustainable Finance, Nonprofit Engagement and the JPMorgan Chase Institute.
+He is Chairman of the JPMorgan Chase Foundation, one of the largest corporate foundations in the United States and has led the development of many of the firm’s flagship programs, including the $150 million investment in Detroit’s revitalization.
 Fortune Magazine spotlighted the impact of the Detroit investment by ranking JPMorgan Chase No. 1 on its 2017 “Change the World” list.